Expedition DateS

 Londorossi Gate to Shira Camp 1

-Drive to Londorossi Gate, then continue to Morum Barrier Gate to start your trek.
-Begin your ascent to Shira Camp 1, located at high altitude, offering incredible views of Kilimanjaro and the surrounding landscape.
+Drive to Londorossi Gate, from here you will check in to the national park and then continue to Morum Barrier Gate where you start your trek.
+Begin your ascent with a short 3km trek to Shira Camp 1, located at high altitude, offering incredible views of Kilimanjaro and the surrounding landscape.

 Day 3